Ready to make your visa application?

 Processing times vary so you should check the Home Office website for the latest times.
 Please note that during the summer months (June, July, and August) processing times may be longer due to the volume of applications received by the Home Office.

 Do not leave it to the last minute to apply for your visa.
 Most countries have a minimum 15 working day processing time.
 Students will not be permitted to register after the given University deadline for registration, which is stated on your CAS.

-If you are eligible to apply from within the UK, you must submit your new Tier 4 visa application before you register at the University, even if you have time left on your current visa.
-Please contact the International Student Support team if you need any help with your application.
+If you are eligible to apply from within the UK, you must submit your new Student Visa application before you register at the University, even if you have time left on your current visa.
+Please contact the Student Immigration Team if you need any help with your application.